nus-cs2103-AY2223S1/tp/docs/UserGuide.md

       independent of each other.</div>

 6. Additional Notes (`nt/`):
-    - Additional notes can be left empty.
+    - Additional Notes can be left empty.
-    - Additional notes can take in any types of character.
+    - Additional Notes can take in any types of character.
     - Use `nt/` to set the additional notes.
     - Use `nt-a/` to append the additional notes.